kaimit/github.io/index.md

 Prior to Momenta.ai, I was working on strategy & investment in AI and Infrastructure.
 I have also founded/co-founded various startups and organizations, including GGU Consulting, MIT CEO, MIT Energy Hackathon.

-I obtained my PhD from MIT and my bachelors in Materials Science as well as Economics from Tsinghua University.
+I obtained my PhD from MIT and my bachelors from Tsinghua University.

 During my spare time, I like trail running and skiing.
 I am currently training for UTMB.